nabihaifti/BookShelf/README.md

 # 📚 BookApp

-A Goodreads-style book social app built as a Database Systems semester project at NUST, Spring 2026.
+A book social app built as a Database Systems semester project

 Users can search books, track their reading, write reviews, create custom lists, and connect with friends.